Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 Lupus Flares: Triggers, Prevention, and Management

-Lupus (also known as systemic lupus erythematosus, or SLE) is an autoimmune disease that causes inflammation across the body.
-The symptoms of lupus come and go during periods of flare-ups (or flares) and remission.
+Lupus is an autoimmune disease that causes inflammation across the body and may seem frustratingly unpredictable.
+The symptoms of lupus can come and go during periods of flares, or flare-ups, and remission (reduced or no symptoms).

-The risk of experiencing a lupus flare-up increases when a person tapers or stops their lupus treatments.
-However, flare-ups are a normal part of living with lupus, even when your condition is well-controlled.
+The risk of a flare increases when a person tapers or stops their lupus treatments.
+However, flare-ups are a normal part of living with lupus, even when your condition is well controlled.

-Lupus flares may be unpredictable.
-However, over time, many people living with lupus learn what will trigger or worsen their symptoms.
-Knowing your triggers can help you prevent flares or identify them before they happen.
+Over time, many people living with lupus learn what may trigger their symptoms or worsen them.
+Knowing your triggers can help you prevent flares or identify them in their early stages.
 Different ways of treating lupus flares can also help you improve your symptoms.
-By working with your rheumatologist, you can find the best ways to manage your symptoms and reduce the impact that lupus flare-ups have on your quality of life.
+By working with your rheumatologist, you can find the best ways to manage your symptoms and reduce the impact of lupus flare-ups on your quality of life.

 What Do Lupus Flares Feel Like?